 As I said before, Agile metrics for team improvement can be contentious.
 They open up a lot of heated discussions and to varying degrees benefit from a wider understanding of context and narrative.
 So we discuss them and apply the following tenets to help find common ground:

 Complicated metrics run counter to the Agile spirit.
-We like to define our journey as specifically as we can, answering simple questions with easy to understand metrics which support them like:
+We like to define our journey as specifically as we can, answering simple questions with easy-to-understand metrics that support them like: